adingyosh/My-Portofolio/README.md

 # My Portofolio
 Portofolio is made by myself in purpose to study and self improvement.
 All of this project I started from courses 'Introduction Python for Data Science' by Hacktiv8.
 I performed this code using Python language and Jupyter Notebook.
-My work project is ([here](https://github.com/adingyosh/My-Work-Project))
+You can also visit my work project in ([here](https://github.com/adingyosh/My-Work-Project)).
 In this project, we use mostly
 * numpy for numerical and mathematical operations
 * pandas DataFrame Manipulation and Handling